RingoKam/ruby-study-group/1_syntax/README.md

 Keep in mind the path in require depends on where your CWD.
 To reference ruby file with relative path, use `require_relative`

 # Ruby Packages
+ruby packages are called gems.
+We can find the package/gem for a ruby application via gemfile.

+`bundler` is our package manager, it is in charge of taking our gem file and find the versions of the gems that work with each other.
+Once the version of the gem is found, it gets added to the gemlock file.

+## common command
+`bundle install` install all the gems specified in the gemfile `bundle exec` run the ruby program with all the gem packages avaiable to be "require" `bundle add "gem name"` add gem to gem file and install it.
+`bundle remove "gem name"` remove gem and make sure gemfile is still valid after removal (if not, a warning is raised!)

 # Practice!
 Let's convert our javascript console app into a ruby console app

 # Resources
 https://github.com/rubocop/ruby-style-guide